This blog contains affiliate links, which we may receive a commission for purchases. The decision is yours, whether or not you decide to buy.

 Perhaps your children are given different boundaries, a different diet, or different education with their other parent.
 It’s uncomfortable to be sure.
 Nevertheless you may have to learn to let this go.
 It takes time to accept.

+Remind yourself that at one point, you shared enough in common with this other adult to get married and create a child with them.
 There is common ground in there somewhere.
 Your child shares both yours and their other parent’s heritage.
 Allow them to learn and discover the world through both their parent’s eyes.

 A high conflict divorce is one of the most stressful experiences you can possibly live through.
 Knowing that you cannot simply remove a deeply troubled relationship from your life, because your children are still shared between you, is exhausting and upsetting.

+Your own family and friends are likely not equipped to help you deal with the depth of emotions you are going to feel as your divorce unfolds.
 Find someone who is able to hold you on this journey, safely.
 It’s vital that you prioritise this emotional support for yourself because it will also protect your children.

 A well-resourced, calm, happy set of parents who love their children separately, is so much healthier than two parents who allow their children to become a channel for ongoing conflict and hurt.